walkerjeffd/prep-data-explorer/README.md

 ### Configuration

 The application is configured using environment variables defined using `.env` files for each environment (e.g., `.env.development` for the development environment).
+These files are tracked in the git repo, and thus do not need to be created.

 The following environment variables are required:

 ```
 VITE_API_URL="URL to the database API"